 INFORMATION TECHNOLOGY offers industry recognized certifications in various aspects of IT support services through CompTIA.
 This variety of course offerings is intended to prepare trainees in disciplines associated with the IT needs of business and tribal organizations from IT fundamentals to cyber security.
-Using a "Practice for Employment" model, students receive training in an environment that closely mirrors employment with an expectancy of accountability, dependability and responsibility all leading to an expectation of employability.training in an environment that closely mirrors employment that closely mirrors employment that closely mirrors employment that closely mirrors employability.
+Using a "Practice for Employment" model, students receive training in an environment that closely mirrors employment with an expectancy of accountability, dependability and responsibility all leading to an expectation of employability.training in an environment that closely mirrors employment that closely mirrors employment with an expectation of employability.